For this tutorial step, we have prepared a repository with some ready made commits to speed things up.

 first commit

-Open the sample.txt files and add the bold text below.
+First, open the sample.txt file and add the bold text below.

 Commit with the --amend option.